 Output from the U.S. manufacturing sector, the largest consumer of

-month ago.
-Within this sector, output rose in several key chemistry
+gain a month ago.
+Output in several key chemistry end-use markets

 The chemical industry uses oil, naphtha and natural gas as energy